-One off costs Spread The spread is the difference between the buy (offer) and sell (bid) price that we quote.
-For example, if the underlying asset is trading at 100, our offer price (the price at which you can buy) might be 101 and our bid price (the price at which you can sell) might be 99.
-You pay the spread on opening and closing a contract.
+One off costs Spread The differnce between the buy and sell price is called the spread and is realised each time you open and close a trade.
 Currency conversion A currency conversion rate is charged if dealing in a currency other than your account currency.
 If your account is denominated in GBP and you are trading a USD instrument, any P&L realised in USD will be converted back into GBP, currently we charge 0.5% on such transactions.
 Ongoing costs Overnight holding costs Cash positions on your account at the end of a trading will be subject to overnight holding costs.
 These can be positive or negative depending on the direction of the position, and the current holding rate.
-If you are long the market you will pay the 1 month bank rate + 2.5% If you are short the market you will pay the 1 month bank rate -2.5% If you are short and the 1 month bank rate exceeds 2.5% you will receive credit overnight.
+The usual market terms for holding costs related to Spot Metals (related to FX funding) is swap or tom-next.
+The charge is shown in terms of pips (or points on MT4) and is the difference between the interest paid to borrow the currency that is being notionally sold, and the interest received from the opposing currency that is being held.
+We will apply an additional 0.5% annualised borrow charge on top of the market swap rate.
 Other costs Distributor fees We may make payments from time to time to certain partners who introduce business to us.
 These payments made be based on the revenues we earn and your trading activity.
 We only make these payments if they do not breach the Financial Conduct Authority's rules on inducements.